-I just want to preface these by saying that I get tons of compliments on my vegan shoes.
-Way more than I ever got when I wore leather.
-Just as my omnivore friends tend to be really impressed by how tasty meals at vegan restaurants are, they are also surprised when they find out that my shoes and bags are vegan.
+I just want to preface these by saying that I get lots of compliments on my vegan shoes.
+More than I ever got when I wore leather, make of that what you will.
+Just as my omnivore friends tend to be really impressed by how tasty meals at vegan restaurants are, they are also surprised when they find out that my shoes and bags are vegan!

 Vegetarian Shoes – Great for practical, low-key shoes.
 I have their Snug Boot – cozy vegetarian Uggs, Fleur Boot – great for walking around the city in the winter, and Thelma Boot – ankle cowboy boots, perfect for spring and fall.

 Unstitched Utilities – Versatile and original eco-friendly sneakers.
 I wear their Tyveck sneakers all the time in fall and spring.